Stanley Smyth Flower: Scientific career

 In 1896 the government of Siam was looking for a scientific advisor to manage the collections in the Royal Museum and he was awarded the post.
 Given leave by the British Army, he married his fiancée and the two set off for Bangkok.
 While there, they were able to make several trips in Siam and the Malay Peninsula to study the vertebrate fauna.
-A snake he collected there was named Typhlops floweri after him by George Albert Boulenger.
+A snake he collected there was described as a species new to science and named Typhlops floweri after him by George Albert Boulenger in 1899.
+In 2010 the species was moved to the genus Gerrhopilus as Gerrhopilus floweri.
+In 1912 Boulenger named a species of lizard Calotes floweri after Flower, the scientific name of which was changed to Pseudocalotes floweri in 1980.

 In 1898 the government of Egypt under Lord Cromer wanted to appoint a Director of the Zoological Gardens at Giza and he gained the post, which he held until his retirement.
 While still on leave from his regiment, he was promoted captain on 17 February 1900.

 In 1913 Field-Marshal Lord Kitchener sent him to India to report on the collections of wild animals held in captivity there.
 In a letter from Egypt that year, Rudyard Kipling wrote that Flower was "one of the most interesting men I have ever met".

 While in Egypt, he organised the Zoological Museum in a building in Giza Zoo, started the Fish Garden with aquarium on Gezira Island, and was appointed Ranger of Central Africa.
 As well as establishing and enforcing game laws in Egypt and Sudan, he was active both in identification of unknown species and conservation of known species at risk.
 To him is ascribed the preservation of the egret, threatened with extinction for its plumes, that was protected by law in Egypt from 1912.